 - ½ teaspoon kosher salt

 - lemon wedges

 - Preheat the air fryer at 400 F for 5 minutes.

 - Rinse, pat dry and trim the string beans.
-Place in a medium bowl and add garlic, salt, black pepper, and olive oil.
+Place in a large bowl and add garlic, salt, black pepper, and olive oil.
 Mix well coating the beans.